 - Simple to make – comes together in minutes with just a few ingredients.

-- I give you two options to make this icing incase you don’t have a hand mixer to stand mixer.
+- I give you two options to make this icing incase you don’t have a hand mixer or stand mixer.

 Equipment Needed